 Q1.
 Describe the ECG findings.
 What investigation is indicated?

-The most significant finding on this ECG is the presence of electrical alternans.
 The rhythm is sinus tachycardia at 100/min and the axis is normal.

 The investigation indicated is an echocardiogram to confirm the presence of a pericardial effusion and to look for echocardiographic evidence of pericardial tamponade.

 Q2.
 You ring the cardiologist to arrange the investigation in question urgently and he asks you to assess the degree of pulsus paradoxus.

 What is pulsus paradoxus and what are the potential causes of this phenomenon?

 - massive pulmonary embolism